Updated September 2014

 Enhancing Student Education

-- 5 students from Greenwood County are currently studying at KU Medical Center.
+- 5 students from Greenwood County are studying at KU Medical Center.

 - Greenwood County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.